marekpospieszny/diving-app/README.md

 **Functionalities for user:**
 - register/login,
 - view summary on homepage,
-- add, edit, remove and view details of dives of logged user,
+- manage dives (view, edit, add and remove data),
 - view available diving locations,
 - send messages to other divers to arrange dive together,
 - allows to change basic details of user,